Bill/orchestrated/README.markdown

 ![Alt text](https://github.com/paydici/orchestrated/raw/master/Orchestrated::Orchestration_state.png 'Orchestration States')

-You'll never see an orchestration in the "new" state, it's for internal use in the framework.
-But all the others are interesting.

 When you create a new orchestration that is waiting on a prerequisite that is not complete yet, the orchestration will be in the "waiting" state.
 Some time later, if that prerequisite completes, then your orchestration will become "ready".
 A "ready" orchestration is automatically queued to run by the framework (via [delayed_job](https://github.com/collectiveidea/delayed_job)).

 A "ready" orchestration will use [delayed_job](https://github.com/collectiveidea/delayed_job) to delivery its (delayed) message.
 In the context of such a message delivery (inside your object method e.g. StatementGenerator#generate or StatementGenerator#render) you can rely on the ability to access the current Orchestration (context) object via the "orchestration" accessor.